david-l-anderson-dlande/CampaignContributions/README.md

 * look into further performance improvements (testing indicates little RAM use, but over a minute with ~4GB input;
      trade in using more RAM for time?)

+Also, just discovered that `git add --all` had missed a couple things.